Hybrid Work Toolboxes

 It was made by Nesta, an innovation foundation from the UK, funded by the Rockefeller Foundation, and designed by Quicksand and STBY.VISIT TOOLBOX

 This toolbox contains all of the information you need to run a 5-day Google Ventures-style sprint process.

 It has been designed to help a small team of people answer a difficult business challenge "through design, prototyping, and testing ideas with customers."
 This almost-foolproof process draws on design thinking, innovation strategy, behavioural psychology, and agile methods to bypass the usual biases and inefficiencies of a group of people trying to make a decision.

-It was developed by Jake Knapp, John Zeratsky, and Braden Kowitz from GV (formerly Google Ventures) after many years of helping startups to made better products.THE DESIGN SPRINT
+It was developed by Jake Knapp, John Zeratsky, and Braden Kowitz from GV (formerly Google Ventures) after many years of helping startups to made better products.VISIT TOOLBOX

 This toolbox contains 4 PDF playbooks, each with a set of exercises, concepts, and practices.